COMMON QUESTIONS ABOUT YOUR TAX RETURNS

 A: If you received rental income in NZ and you didn’t use a property manager, ACC can still charge you.
 And if you are self-employed, you have to pay ACC Employer and Earner Levy

 These questions are based on questions asked by customers.
-We'll be adding more examples to this page as they occur.

 Other FAQs you might have: